danade002/ONPREM-AZURE-V2-TASK/README.md

-Sure!
-Below is the updated README.md file including the Azure Key Vault setup instructions with the three conditions:

----

 # Azure Terraform Infrastructure for On-Prem

 This repository contains the Terraform configuration files for setting up the On-Prem infrastructure on Azure.